salire123/talk-with-chat-gpt-webui/README.md

         assistant|The Los Angeles Dodgers won the World Series in 2020. user|Where was it played?

-1. Download or clone this project to your local machine.
 2. Install the required packages from requirements.txt.
 3. Run app.py file.
 4. Open http://localhost:5000/ in your browser to enter the web interface.